Fly Fishing Report

-Flows are 788 cfs - Water is off color today with recent rains, if you fish it – fish the edges…close to shore....
+Flows are 750-800 cfs - With new rains due tomorrow it will be unfishable for a period of at least 4 days.
+When it clears, if you fish it – fish the edges…close to shore....
 Always the same thing that one hears when talking about the Yuba.
 Easier then is sounds.
 The Yuba can be a tough river to not only learn but fish....
 The fish have seen everything, techniques, flies, anglers, they see you before you see them and yes they're also educated to some degree.
-Not to worry you have a few options; Either hire a guide or start thinking like a ninja
+Not to worry you have a few options; either hire a guide or start thinking like a fish.

 Recommended Flies:Nymphs: Phil's Hefty PT Brown, Micro May Brown,Tungsten Psycho May Brown, Burks Hunchback Two-Tone, Two Bit Hooker Tan/Red, Tobinator Nymph, BH Caddis Poopah, Spring Time Caddis, Birds Nest Tan/Brown, Rubber Legs, Amber Wing Prince Nymph Dries:Hoppers, Missing Link Caddis 16-18, Spent PMD 16-20, Sprout PMD 16-20

 Guide Joe Vasquez: Lower Sacramento water flows are super at 6500 cfs!
 It’s a little off color with recent rains and will remain or get worse tomorrow.
 The lower areas will clear first so think Balls Ferry or lower for awhile.
 There is ample food in the Lower Sac to keep fish happy and on the bite.
 Try to change up your offerings.
 For example: use a poohpa and slide a pink bead on the line.
 Beads are on!
 Can't tell you the numbers for recent guide trips but it is off the chart!